Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Summary

-This specialisation unpacks the mechanisms and distribution of power.
-Are you interested in what causes persistent inequalities in the world?
 Do you want to understand the growing loss of confidence in the world’s leadership or the rise of populism?
 What issues affect the future of democracy or the EU?
-What are the different types of government?
+What causes persistent economic and political inequalities in the world?
+How digital technologies change democracy and how can they be governed?
+Then the specialization in ‘Democracy, Power and Inequality’ is for you.

 This specialisation looks at institutions, power, democracy and representation.
 It provides tools to analyse the ways societies are organised politically and how this affects the provision of policies and the distribution of wealth and resources.
-This will bring you to an understanding of how these dynamics drive inequalities within and between societies, the unequal distribution of power and representation, the difference democracy may make, and how this impacts the way decisions are made and their impact on society.
-The specialisation gives particular attention to how national decisions have spill-over effects beyond national boundaries and may affect the international order as a whole.
+This will bring you to an understanding of how these dynamics drive the distribution of power and representation, the difference democracy may make, and different political constellations impact the way decisions are made and their impact on society.
+The specialisation gives particular attention to how national decisions have spill-over effects beyond national boundaries and can affect the international order as a whole.

-You will refine your skills in methodological training, both qualitative and quantitative, and familiarise yourself with the state-of-the-art research in this field and learn about research traditions and approaches.
+You will refine your skills in methodological training, both qualitative and quantitative, familiarize yourself with relevant research traditions as well as the latest developments in analysing the hot topics in this field.
 In small groups you will work on case studies and you will learn how to apply research methods.
 Eventually you will formulate your own research questions and collect the right data to answer them.

 Conducting independent analysis and high-quality social scientific research will play a large role.
-You will write research papers, essays, literature reviews and blogs and practice the art of public speaking.
+You will write research papers, essays, and literature reviews, and practice the art of public speaking.
 There will be class discussion and presentations, and intensive coaching through tutorials and workshops.
 We encourage you to engage with players outside academia for research projects and our internationally acclaimed and well-connected lecturers are on hand to help with this.

 In the last period, having formulated your research question and designed your research, you will work on your Master’s thesis, supervised by a lecturer from one of our research groups in Political Science.

-When you graduate you will have a knowledge and skill-set that is in high demand for decision-making positions at a high level on both a national and international level.
+When you graduate you will have a knowledge and skill-set that is in high demand for high-level decision-making positions in both the national and the international domain.

 Subjects